RootsShoots/site/fencing.md

 # Fencing

 A new range of fencing, panels and posts available now.
 Our panels have been pressure treated so that they have a long life span.
-Delivery available, please contact us for more information
+Delivery available, please contact us for more information.